 Responsive design aims to satisfy all devices.
 WordPress is particularly helpful with this: virtually all its approved themes are mobile-ready, so there’s no need to create specific mobile sites.
 There are also tons of mobile-first WordPress themes designed specifically for smartphones.
 They’ll work on other devices, but their assumption is that the majority of visitors use smartphones.
 Some designers believe all websites should have a mobile-first approach.

-However, more than 85% of people still use a laptop or desktop, even if it’s not their go-to tool.
+However, about three out of four U.S. adults own a laptop or desktop, even if it’s not their go-to tool.
 The responsive design respects the big screen, but unlike in the earlier days of the web, it doesn’t assume it’s the primary way people use the Internet.

 That said, here are three items you need to know and understand about responsive web design elements for your site.

 Responsive Design Aims For Smart and Easy Website Navigation